Pastoral Response: Abortion

 They mingled with the nations and learned to do as they did.
 They served their idols, which became a snare to them.
 They sacrificed their sons and their daughters to the demons; they poured out innocent blood, the blood of their sons and daughters, whom they sacrificed to the idols of Canaan; and the land was polluted with blood (Ps.
 106:35-38).

-Most pro-choice advocates deny that fetuses in the womb are "sons" or "daughters" out of rejection of their personhood.
+Most pro-choice advocates deny that fetuses in the womb are "sons" or "daughters" out of a rejection of their personhood.
 However, this is an argument from silence, focused more on the convenience of a woman's perceived conflict with her goals versus motherhood—such a conflict does not have to exist.
 The psalmist wrote, "[Children] are indeed a heritage from the Lord, the fruit of the womb a reward" (Ps.
 127:3).
-Likewise, the ancient pagans sacrificed their children to Moloch for socioeconomic gains, believing that this idol would bless them for their dutiful obedience.
+Likewise, the ancient pagans sacrificed their children to Moloch for socio-economic gains, believing that this idol would bless them for their dutiful obedience.
 However, God has never taught Jew nor gentile to sacrifice children to him.
-Even in the tragedy of Abraham and Isaac (cf. Gen. 22:1-19), his point was to explicitly forbid the practice.
+Even in the tragedy of Abraham and Isaac (Gen. 22:1-19), his point was to explicitly forbid the practice.

 The scriptures also deny the validity of abortion for disabilities: "Then the Lord said to him, 'Who gives speech to mortals?
 Who makes them mute or deaf, seeing or blind?
 Is it not I, the Lord?'"
 (Exod.
 4:11).
-Again, this is a debate from convenience, the convenience of not seeing an imperfect person made in God's image or having to care for their needs.
+Again, this is a debate from convenience, the convenience of not seeing an imperfect person made in God's image, or having to care for their needs.

 The correct interpretation depends on whether the reader views the child or the mother as the subject or object of the sentence.
 Given the overall context, the child is the subject since the price of his/her life is the matter at hand (e.g., "fined what the husband demands").
 The passage has to do with reimbursement and compensation for various types of criminal or civil violations.
 Simply put, the Law of Moses granted compensation to the husband for the life of his unborn child.
-However, it also suggests that an accidental death of a fetus is a different matter than a deliberate death—murder.
+However, it also suggests that the accidental death of a fetus is a different matter than a deliberate death—murder.
 Either way, the writer of Exod.
 21:22-25 was not so much answering a question forecasting the contemporary abortion debate, but whether the unborn child's life is worth compensation.
 The answer to this question was "yes."

 The second passage in question is Num.
 5:12-31.
 This deals with a man who believes his wife committed adultery against him.
 According to the Law of Moses, he was to present her before the Levitical priests in the temple before God.
 The priests gave her "bitter water" to drink.
 If she was innocent of adultery, then she was free to go.
 However, if she was guilty, then her uterus would drop and her womb discharge.
 This appears to be a scriptural rite of abortion, at least in the pro-choice mind.
 The context is limited to the legal system of ancient Israel, with its 613 laws.
 That said, the "bitter water" custom is hard to reconcile with so many other Bible verses that tell us to choose life.
 We cannot expand one circumstance and make it the rule for all other circumstances.
 Of course, the assumption is the guilty woman is pregnant when her uterus drops and womb discharges.
 The text does not say either way, and neither should we make arguments from silence.
-Frankly, this passage in Numbers 5 is limited to an ancient Israelite context which has no relevance to us, today.

 Chance, Nynia.
 "Biblical Abortion: A Christian’s View."
 Rewire.News.
 Bethesda, MD: Rewire.News, 2012.